-If you are hiring anyone to be around your loved one with a disability, take the following precautions.
+If you are hiring anyone to help you or your loved one with a disability, take the following precautions.
 They cannot prevent everything, but they are a good way to start.

 - Conduct a state and federal background check, including a check of the sex offender registry in Virginia and nationally.
 People must be caught and convicted to be here, but checking is still valuable. - Only hire people you have only met face to face to get a feel for the person. - Check references diligently.
-Ask if they would trust this person with someone vulnerable or hire them again. - Do a check of social media, like Facebook, Instagram, and other sites to see if the person has an online persona that makes you comfortable. - Observe the interactions between the staff person and your loved one.
-Be on the lookout for anything odd (e.g., whispering, signs of discomfort, asking you to leave and give private time) - Plan periodic surprise visits when you come home early or stay around for the time the staff is there, if possible, to get a good sense of how things work when you are not usually there.
+Ask if they would trust this person with someone vulnerable or hire them again. - Do a check of social media, like Facebook, Instagram, and other sites to see if the person has an online persona that makes you comfortable. - If you're a parent/caregiver, observe the interactions between the staff person and your loved one.
+Be on the lookout for anything odd (e.g., whispering, signs of discomfort, asking you to leave and give private time) - If you're a parent/caregiver, plan periodic surprise visits when you come home early or stay around for the time the staff is there, if possible, to get a good sense of how things work when you are not usually there.